ChaoticTrials/CaveStone/README.md

 [here](https://www.curseforge.com/minecraft/mc-mods/inventory-sorter).
 It's under GNU GENERAL PUBLIC LICENSE v3.
 Read more about it on the CurseForge website.

+The mod `Twerk It Meal` in `data/common/mods` is made by `TicTicBoooom` and only uploaded to CurseForge [here](https://www.curseforge.com/minecraft/mc-mods/twerkitmeal).
+It's under MIT License.
+Read more about it on the CurseForge website.

 ## Download
 Use the [Modrinth project page](https://modrinth.com/modpack/cavestone) to download the pack for version 1.0.0 upwards.
 You can also use the [Releases](https://github.com/MelanX/CaveStone/releases) tab here on GitHub.
 Be aware that versions